Why internal comms needs more than email to engage employees

 The rise and fall of email in internal comms

-It’s human nature to default back to habits, processes and paths well-trodden.
-Email is one of the oldest and most traditional digital communication methods for businesses, and still to this day, is something internal communicators frequently resort to.
+It’s human nature to default back to habits, processes, and paths well-trodden.
+Email is one of the oldest and most traditional digital communication methods for businesses, and still to this day, it is something internal communicators frequently resort to.
 In 2022, around a third of internal communicators said they relied on email as their primary tool for communication.

 Since the pandemic, businesses have continued to operate in a hybrid or fully remote fashion, so it’s natural for internal communicators to lean heavily on digital means of communication.
 In fact, 79% of internal communicators relied on email more in 2022 than they did in previous years before.